Electricity crisis in the Gaza Strip

-Background
+During the early stages of the Gaza war, Israel shut off the supply of electricity to Gaza.
+The sole remaining power station as the main supplier ran out of fuel on 11 October 2023.

+History

 Until June 2013, diesel fuel for the power plant was smuggled from Egypt, where fuel at the time was highly subsidized.
 Egypt took measures against the Gaza Strip smuggling tunnels, halting these cheap imports.
 With a halt to such smuggling and with restricted amounts of fuel supplied via Israel, due to the Israeli blockade of the Gaza Strip, the power plant began operating at partial capacity.
 The supply of electricity by IEC was not subject to the blockade, and the supply from Egypt was unreliable.

-In 2014, during the Gaza War, the Gaza power plant was hit several times by Israeli shelling.
+During the 2014 Gaza War, the Gaza Power Plant was hit several times by Israeli shelling.
 Its fire extinguishing systems were struck and its fuel tanks were set ablaze.
-By 2015, the plant has had some basic repairs and relied on one small fuel tank to operate.
-The blockade makes maintenance and importing parts very difficult, and limits fuel imports.
+By 2015, the plant had undergone some basic repairs and relied on one small fuel tank to operate.
+The blockade renders maintenance and importing parts very difficult, and limits fuel imports.

 Power crisis of 2017

 On 16 April 2017, the Gaza power plant closed after fuel supplied by Qatar and Turkey ran out.
 Hamas blamed the PA for the crisis by not passing tax revenues to Gaza, while the PA claimed that Hamas officials in Gaza were simply incapable of running the plant efficiently.
 As at 25 April 2017, all power lines from Egypt to Gaza were down.
 The electricity supplied by IEC was the only electricity available in the Gaza Strip.

 In April 2017, the PA told IEC that it would only pay ILS 25 million of the ILS 40 million monthly bill for Gaza and instructed IEC to reduce supply.
 IEC reduced supplies to Gaza in May and June 2017, saying the dispute was an internal Palestinian matter.
 PA President Mahmoud Abbas was seen as seeking to ramp up pressure on Hamas.
 The Israeli military and the UN have warned that the electricity crisis and resulting humanitarian crisis may lead Gaza to initiate military hostilities.
 Hamas has labelled Israel's decision as "dangerous and catastrophic", threatening to renew violence.

 According to Asharq Al-Awsat Egypt offered, in June 2017, to supply Gaza with electricity in exchange for the extradition of 17 wanted terrorists and other security demands.
 On 20 June 2017, it was reported that Egypt and Hamas reached an understanding according to which Egypt would supply 500 tons of diesel fuel daily.
 This supply was not subject to Israeli custom duties (which would have been withheld by the PA).

 In July 2017, untreated sewage was directed to the sea, due to the lack of electricity, severely polluting Gaza's beaches.
 As a result, the number of beach goers plummeted.
 The Israeli beach of Zikim was closed as well due to the sewage pollution from Gaza.
 Gazan sewage was also pumped into Israel via Nahal Hanoun from Beit Hanoun and Beit Lahia polluting the Israeli coastal groundwater aquifer.